 \subsection{Complexity Analysis}

-In this section, we provide a comparison of computational costs among different sequence transformation methods, as reported in \autoref{tab:complex} following~\cite{Vaswani2017}.
+In this section, we compare the computational costs among different sequential models following~\cite{Vaswani2017}.
 The methods are employed to transform one sequence $(\mathbf{x}_1,...,\mathbf{x}_\T)$ to another sequence $(\mathbf{z}_1,...,\mathbf{z}_\T)$ with equal length $\T$ and feature number $\D$.
 Three metrics are considered, including complexity, sequential ops, and path length, which respectively measure the amount of floating-point operations, non-parallelizable operations, and the minimum number of layers to model the relationships between any time steps.

-RNNs exhibit inefficiencies in training and inference due to sequential operations and path length.
-TCNs, with a kernel length $\tau$, allow for full parallelization; however, the need to stack multiple TCN layers to model global relationships limits efficiency for long-term dependencies.
-TAMPs, specifically the vanilla self-attention block, demonstrate advantages in terms of parallelization and path length, but their complexity of $\mathcal{O}(\T^2)$ poses challenges in handling large window length~\cite{bigbird,fmmformer}.
+According to \autoref{tab:complex}, RNNs exhibit inefficiencies in training and inference due to sequential operations and path length.
+TCNs, with a kernel length $\tau$, enable full parallelization; however, the reliance on multiple stacked TCN layers to model global relationships hinders efficiency for long-term dependencies.
+TAMPs, i.e., the vanilla self-attention block, demonstrate advantages in terms of parallelization and path length, but the complexity of $\mathcal{O}(\T^2)$ poses challenges in handling large window length~\cite{bigbird}.
 The proposed SAMP module enjoys the superiority of parallelization and path length while reducing the complexity to $\mathcal{O}(\T)$ in relation to window length.

-\autoref{fig:speed} depicts the inference time of the SAMP and TAMP modules for 64 samples, indicating that the inference time adequately satisfies the requirements of ECP monitoring.
+\autoref{fig:speed} reports the inference time of the SAMP and TAMP modules for 64 samples, where the inference cost satisfies the requirements of ECP monitoring.
 The observed evolution of inference costs aligns with the analytical results presented in \autoref{tab:complex}.
-One potential drawback of the SAMP module is its second-order complexity in relation to feature number $\mathcal{\D}$.
+One potential drawback of the SAMP module is its second-order complexity in relation to $\mathcal{\D}$.
 However, this issue can be mitigated by mapping the input data into a lower-dimensional space before the SAMP block.